Wesleyan-Media-Project/party_classifier/README.md

 Some scripts require datasets from the [datasets](https://github.com/Wesleyan-Media-Project/datasets) repo (which contains datasets that aren't created in any of the repos and intended to be used in more than one repo) and the [fb_2020](https://github.com/Wesleyan-Media-Project/fb_2020) repo (containing 2020 ad text and metadata).
 Those repos are assumed to be cloned into the same top-level folder as the party_classifier repo.

-### Requirements

-The scripts use both R (4.2.2) and Python (3.9.16).
-The packages we used are described in requirements_r.txt and requirements_py.txt.

 ### Training

-Training is done on the portion of the 1.4m dataset for which party_all is known, based on merging with the most recent WMP entities file (v090622).
+Training is done on the portion of the 1.4m dataset for which party_all is known, based on merging with the most recent WMP entities file (v090622) `wmp_fb_entities_v090622.csv`.
 Only pages for which all of their pd_ids are associated with the same party_all are used.
 For training, the data is split by assigning 70% of the page_ids to training, and 30% of the page_ids to test.
 Ergo, all ads associated with a specific page_id can only be in either training or test.

 The reason we split on page_id and not pd_id is because because different pd ids of the same page are always going to be similar.
 If we use pd id we could end up with some pd ids of the same page id ending up in the training set, and some in the test set, which would be unfair.